Output-sensitive Conjunctive Query Evaluation: Main Result

 \subsection{Our Algorithm}

 In this section, we will present the algorithm for our main result.
 We will first consider a CQ $Q$ that is existentially connected and reduced.

 Algorithm~\ref{alg:our} shows the improved procedure.
-It processes the nodes of the join tree in a leaf-to-root order just like Yannakakis algorithm.
-However, our algorithm departs in its processing of each leaf.
-In particular, we start from node $s$ whose children are all leaves.
-For every leaf node $t$ that is a child of $s$, we partition the relation $R_t$ assigned to the node into two disjoint partitions (the heavy partition $R^H_t$ and the light partition $R^L_t$) using a chosen degree threshold.
-Then, we use \autoref{lem:basic} to process $R^H_t$ and add the produced output into a set $\mJ$.
+It processes the nodes of the join tree in a leaf-to-root order just like Yannakakis algorithm, \revone{i.e., a node $s$ is processed only after each of its children have been processed}.
+However, our algorithm departs in the operations involved in the processing of each \revone{node}.
+In particular, consider node $s$ whose children are all leaves.
+For every leaf node $t$ that is a child of $s$, we partition the relation $T^\mD_\chi(t)$ assigned to the node into two disjoint partitions (the heavy partition $T^{\mD,H}_\chi(t)$ and the light partition $T^{\mD,L}_\chi(t)$) using a chosen degree threshold.
+Then, we use \autoref{lem:basic} to process $T^{\mD,H}_\chi(t)$ and add the produced output into a set $\mJ$.
 This processing is done in lines~\ref{call:lemone}-\ref{line:end} of the while loop.
-The crucial detail is that the processing of the heavy partition is done by reorienting the join tree to be rooted at $t$, and then applying Yannakakis in a bottom-up fashion.
+The crucial detail is that the processing of the heavy partition is done by reorienting the join tree to be rooted at $t$, and then applying Yannakakis in a bottom-up \looseness=-1 fashion.

 Once all heavy sub-relations of the leaf nodes are processed, we are left with all light parts of the relations for the children of node $s$.
-At this point, we join the relations in the subtree rooted at $s$ (line~\ref{line:join}) and then remove the nodes for children of $s$ from the join tree $\tree$(line~\ref{line:del}).
-These two steps are identical to the steps in line~\ref{line:j} and line~\ref{line:end} of the Yannakakis algorithm respectively.
-We next state and prove the main result.
+At this point, we join the relations in the subtree rooted at $s$ (line~\ref{line:join}) and then remove the nodes for children of $s$ from the join tree $\tree$(line~\ref{line:del}). \revone{The step on line~\ref{line:join} is identical to the one on line~\ref{line:j} of the Yannakakis algorithm.
+Note that modifying the structure of the join tree $\tree$ by deleting nodes in our algorthm is a departure from Yannakakis algorithm.
+Although modification of $\tree$ is not required for correctness of our algorithm, as we will show later, by controlling the node processing order $K$ (on line~\ref{line:order}), one can use our algorithm in innovative ways.
+Therefore, when $K$ is a subset of $V(\tree)$ instead of containing all the nodes, it is important to keep the database $\mD$ and $\tree$ up-to-date to reflect which nodes have been processed.} We next state the main result \looseness=-1 (the proof can be found in the appendix).

 \begin{lemmarep} Given an acyclic join query $Q(\bx_\mF)$ that is existentially connected and reduced, database $\mD$, and an integer threshold $1 \leq \Delta \leq |\mD|$, \autoref{alg:our} computes the join result $Q(\mD)$ in time $O(|\mD| \cdot \Delta^{k-1} + |\mD| \cdot |\tOUT|/\Delta)$, where $k$ is the number of atoms in $Q$. \end{lemmarep} \begin{proof} We begin with a simple observation: the only step in the algorithm that modifies the join tree is the join operation on line~\ref{line:join}.
 In any given iteration of the while loop, once the join on line~\ref{line:join} is computed, node $s$ becomes a leaf node in the join tree since we delete all its children right after.
 Let $N$ denote the size of the input database\footnote{We do not use $|\mD|$ in the proof to avoid any confusion since the algorithm modifies $\mD$ repeatedly.}.
 Then, we get the following.